realRex/Tiny-Shakesphere-Project/README.md

 ## Acknowledgment
 1. Acknowledgment to Andrej Karpathy's lectures on his YouTube channel.
-2. Google Collab for providing interactive platform to carry out this endeavour.
+2. Google Colab for providing interactive platform to carry out this endeavour.

 ## Overview
 1. This project was limited in both scope and size.
 It sought to implement a small language model that is trained on a dataset of 40,000 lines written by Shakespeare.